Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this work, we considered a wireless network consisting of time-critical users with different requirements under uncertain environments.
 We studied how an \ac{AoI}-oriented user and a deadline-constrained user can share the same resources to satisfy their requirements.
 To this end, we formulated a stochastic optimization problem for minimizing the average \ac{AoI} while satisfying the timely-throughput constraints which is a \ac{CMDP} problem.
 In order to solve the problem, we utilized tools from Lyapunov optimization and \ac{MDP}.
 With this approach, we reduced the \ac{CMDP} to an unconstrained weighted stochastic shortest path problem.
 We implemented backward dynamic programming to solve the unconstrained problem.
 Simulation results showed that the timely-throughput constraint is satisfied while minimizing the average \ac{AoI}.
 Furthermore, we provided the trade-off between the minimum value of \ac{AoI} and the convergence of the average constraint.

-As a future work, we consider that an interesting direction is the case with variable length of the frames and random packet arrivals of the deadline-constrained user.
+Also, based on the Lyapunov optimization theory, we provide a sub-optimal low-complexity algorithm that guarantees that the timely-throughput of user $2$ is above the required threshold.
+As a future work, an interesting direction is a case with variable lengths of the frames and random packet arrivals of the deadline-constrained user.
 Also, a realistic scenario is the multi-user scenario that will make our problem even more interesting but more difficult to be solved.
 In this case, backward dynamic programming has prohibitive complexity and approximation algorithms could give a good solution.

 \begin{appendices}